G-Two/homeassistant-subaru/README.md

 After successful authorization, if a supported remote services vehicle with active subscription is found in your account, an additional prompt will appear:
 - **PIN:** The PIN associated with your MySubaru account

+    > [!IMPORTANT]
-    > **NOTE:** If your account includes multiple vehicles, the same PIN will be used for all vehicles.
+    > If your account includes multiple vehicles, the same PIN will be used for all vehicles.
 Ensure that you have configured all vehicles in your account to have the same PIN.

 If the PIN prompt does not appear, no supported remote services vehicles were found in your account.
 Limited vehicle data may still appear as sensors.